 Are you looking for a way to make some extra money?
 Do you have skills and experience as an engineer?
 If so, you should be able to find a great side hustle.

-There are many opportunities for engineers to earn money outside of their day job salary.
+There are many opportunities for engineers (and engineering students) to earn money outside of their day job salary.
 This article will discuss some of the best side hustles for engineers.

 Side Hustles for Engineers

-Whether your background is in civil engineering, mechanical engineering, software engineering, or something else, you can find some options here.
+Whether your background is in civil engineering, mechanical engineering, software engineering, or any engineering field, you can find some options here.

 1. Freelance Engineering Work

-If you’re a qualified engineer, you can use your skills to freelance and earn extra money outside of your full-time job.
+If you’re a qualified engineer, you can use your skills to freelance and earn extra income outside of your full-time job.
 Projects may involve CAD design or other types of engineering work.

 Of course, you can also contact companies directly and inquire about freelance opportunities and engineering projects.
 You may even be able to find some clients through your existing network of professional contacts.

-Before you start freelancing, check with your current employer to verify that no conflict of interest would prevent you from being able to take on clients as a freelancer.
+Before you start freelancing, check with your current employer to verify that no conflict of interest would prevent you from being able to take on clients and some minor engineering jobs as a freelancer.

-If you have a lot of experience in your field, you may be able to offer consulting services to earn extra money.
+Consulting is one of the best side hustle ideas for engineers to explore.
+If you have a lot of experience in your field, you may be able to offer consulting services and your technical expertise to earn extra cash.
 This could involve providing advice and guidance to clients on a particular issue or project.

 You can find consulting opportunities through online job boards or by contacting companies directly.
 Once again, your professional network may also be valuable for finding leads on potential consulting gigs.